halleewong/ScribblePrompt/README.md

 ## Updates

+* (2024-07-01) ScribblePrompt has been accepted to ECCV 2024!
+* (2024-06-17) ScribblePrompt won the [Bench-to-Bedside Award](https://dca-in-mi.github.io/awards.html) at the CVPR 2024 DCAMI Workshop!
 * (2024-04-16) Released [MedScribble](https://github.com/halleewong/ScribblePrompt/tree/main/MedScribble) -- a diverse dataset of segmentation tasks with scribble annotations
 * (2024-04-15) An updated version of the paper is on arXiv!
 * (2024-04-14) Added [Google Colab Tutorial](https://colab.research.google.com/drive/14ExpVy3PjCCp4VzgTo27Yh_aLBafK8cX?usp=sharing)